 Open Your Mind

 The second step is to open your mind to all ideas and opinions.
-You don’t have to agree with everyone; you just have to listen and learn.
+You don’t have to agree with everyone; just listen and learn.

 If you have become one of the grumpy old farts who are unwilling to listen to anyone, it’s time to change.
 Accept the possibility that there may be valuable opinions other than your own.
 This can be challenging for some, but I know you can do it.

 Being open minded is a willingness to look at every situation from more than one perspective.
 And . . . to acknowledge that others’ perspectives may not only be intriguing, but are often very smart – maybe even smarter than your own.
-PLUS. . . different perspectives can be powerful stimuli for new ideas.
+PLUS. . . different perspectives can be a stimulus for new ideas.